 • Boyd.

-Ways of transmission of infection: bacteria can enter the body of a child with food, water or when using household items, as well as when personal hygiene is not followed (that is, infection occurs by contact-household).
-Dysentery is sometimes called the disease of dirty hands.
-Flies play a role in the transmission of pathogens.
+Routes of transmission of infection: bacteria can enter a child’s body through food, water or through the use of household items, as well as through non-compliance with personal hygiene rules (that is, infection occurs through contact and household contact).
+Dysentery is sometimes also called the disease of dirty hands.
+Flies play a certain role in the transmission of pathogens.

 Susceptibility to dysentery in children is very high, especially in the first three years of life.
 Predisposing factors to the occurrence of dysentery are artificial feeding, malnutrition and in children, unsanitary conditions in the home.